AIoT-MLSys-Lab/FedRolex/README.md

-# FedAudio: A Federated Learning Benchmark for Audio Tasks
+# FedAudio: FedRolex: Model-Heterogeneous Federated Learning with Rolling Sub-Model Extraction

 This is the official implementation of ["FedRolex: Model-Heterogeneous Federated Learning with Rolling Sub-Model Extraction"](https://openreview.net/forum?id=OtxyysUdBE).